bozemanpass/yarnball/ARTICLE.md

 * The pre-release string "alpha" has absolutely nothing to do with a tag "alpha", except perhaps in the mind of a human.

+The [standalone yarnball page](http://yarnball.pages.bozemanpass.com/yarnball.html) is a handy way to examine packages and see how these rules apply.

 ## yarn.lock